oclc-developer-house/jquery-viaf-autocomplete/README.md

 As a metadata editor I want a way to easily identify an entity so that I don’t have to manually add data.

-As an integrator i want modular so that it is easy to install.
+As an integrator I want modular so that it is easy to install.

 ### Endpoint Extensions